 Again, Is Africa prepared for a massive job cut in the eventuality of what the internet of things could do in regards to its projected role?
 The sad truth is that a lot of gates wouldn’t need a gate man, a lot of factories wouldn’t need its manpower and even the medical and healthcare industry most importantly the diagnostic sector could be highly drowsed by IoT devices that can be used to enable remote health monitoring and emergency notification systems.
 These health monitoring devices can range from blood pressure and heart rate monitors to advanced devices capable of monitoring specialized implants and medical conditions.

-The world countries are desperately looking for new avenues for income and foreign exchange and it interest me to inform my folks here in Africa that the internet is the new crude.
+Countries of the globe are desperately looking for new avenues for income and foreign exchange and it interest me to inform my folks here in Africa that the Internet is the new crude.
 Imagine how much the combine forces of Facebook, Google, Twitter and Apple are pulling In back into the US in foreign exchange and there after job creation?
 Your guess is as good as mine.
 NOTE, the Internet of Things will cost us a lot of our hard earned money holistically but we can’t deny ourselves the reality of growth just because of its cost.

 So much for the African lag, what about the benefit(s)?
 The truth is, Africa is so much in love with tech and the Internet of Things will most certainly find a supreme and reliable home here.
 However, to me I see just one benefit which is ADVANCEMENT.
-However, we just have to pay the cost of acquiring what we can’t create and inasmuch as we need to ADVANCE, we just have to pay for both the internet (data) and the distinct technology of choice (IoT).
-But for those who created, it’s a win-win, whilst they ADVANCE they also EARN.
+Sadly, we just have to pay the cost of acquiring what we can’t create and inasmuch as we need to ADVANCE, we just have to pay for both the Internet (data) and the distinct technology of choice (The Thing or IoT).
+But for those who 'll create, it’s a win-win, whilst they ADVANCE they also EARN.
 It’s time we tap into this emerging plane called the Internet of Things in an African way.
 This is my clarion call.

 social handles @beniyoha01